opensearch-project/data-prepper/docs/configuration.md

     * alias for this property is `metricRegistries`, which is deprecated and planned for removal
 * `metric_tags`: map of metric tag key-value pairs applied as common metric tags to meter registries.
 Defaults to empty map.
 The maximum number of pairs is limited to 3.
 Note that `serviceName` is a reserved tag key with `DataPrepper` as default tag value.
 Its value could also be set through the environment variable `DATAPREPPER_SERVICE_NAME`.
 If `serviceName` is defined in `metric_tags`, the value will overwrite those set through the above mechanism.
     * alias for this property is `metricTags`, which is deprecated and planned for removal
+* `metric_tag_filters`: list of pattern and tags.
+For each metric, only tags from the first pattern which matches to metric name will be added to the metric when processed in order configured.
+If none of the patterns match them tags from `metricTags` will be applied.
+Defaults to empty list. * alias for this property is `metricTagFilters`, which is deprecated and planned for removal
+    * `pattern`: A string representing the Ant-style pattern of the metrics to match.
+Path separator for Ant Path is "." which is the separator used in all the metrics.
+You can find more on Ant-style path patterns [here](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/util/AntPathMatcher.html).
+    * `tags`: A map of key-value pairs applied to metrics that match with pattern.
+The maximum number of pairs is limited to 3.
+Note that `serviceName` is a reserved tag key with `DataPrepper` as default tag value.
+Its value could also be set through the environment variable `DATAPREPPER_SERVICE_NAME`.
+If `serviceName` is defined in `metricTags`, the value will overwrite those set through the above mechanism.
 Example Data Prepper configuration file (data-prepper-config.yaml) with SSL enabled:

 ```yaml